prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 93 - Examination of the Application to annul or alter a decision of the Office

-1. In the examination of the Application to annul or alter a decision of the Office, the judge-rapporteur may invite the claimant to lodge further written pleadings, within a time pe riod to be specified.
+1. In the examination of the Application to annul or alter a decision of the Office, the judge-rapporteur may invite the claimant to lodge further written pleadings, within a time period to be specified.

 2. Where appropriate, the judge-rapporteur may, after consulting the claimant, set a date and time for an interim conference.